Joelkb/DQ-the-file-donor/README.md

 • /gfilter - To add global filters.
 • /gfilters - To view list of all global filters.
 • /delg - To delete a specific global filter.
+• /delallg - To delete all global filters.
 ```

 ## Variables